 “Sustainability means you are able to farm continue to farm for many years,” John said.
 “We are on our 50th year.”

-The horticultural industry has been overwhelmed the last 2 years mainly due to COVID.
+The horticultural industry has seen some changes in the last two years.
 The normal supply chains have been affected.
 Peat has seen strong sales that eliminated the normal reserve supply.
 This year the harvest was affected by fires, employee shortages and weather which made the supply even tighter.
-On the advice of our supplier in Canada, we have purchased and received a full year’s supply here at Cowsmo already.
-That decision was made in May.
-Normally we buy it as we need it.
-There is an expectation that next spring there will not be any available.
+We have purchased and received a full year’s supply here at Cowsmo already.
+Normally we buy it as we need it; however, now we do not have to scramble should availability be low in Spring.

 Perlite is another ingredient that is being rationed.
 We use 2-3 semi-loads per year and just unloaded one in early September.
 Their issue is two-fold.
 They are having problems getting the raw material from Sri Lanka because of shipping issues and delays at ports.
 The other issue is a lack of employees at their plant in Appleton, Wi.
 The owner of Midwest Perlite told us that he has never seen a raw product that was of such low quality.
 That problem may change for the better soon.
 Perlite is volcanic rock that is processed using heat that makes it expand.
 An alternative to perlite is rice hulls that are steamed to kill any rice or weed seeds.
 The cost of treated rice hulls is greater than perlite.